 Where We Are Now

-In just over two years, NOAH has grown our membership base, secured funding for publications and events, launched two webinar series on professionalization and research, instituted regular member-driven Creative Response Forums, Research Forums and Member Meetups, and hosted 6 annual conferences and two leadership summits.
+In just four years, NOAH has grown our membership base, secured funding for publications and events, launched two webinar series on professionalization and research, instituted regular member-driven Creative Response Forums, Research Forums and Member Meetups, and hosted 6 annual conferences and two leadership summits.
 We are currently developing a core curriculum for artists and arts administrators, are currently establishing a new NOAH Arts in Health Professional Credential, and reviewing and revising the Code of Ethics for Artists and Arts Administrators in Healthcare & Community Settings (a living document).
-In addition, we are updating our strategic plan in early 2019 which will chart our path forward as we serve and advance the field.
+In addition, we are updating our strategic plan which will chart our path forward as we unite, advance, and serve the field.

 NOAH & Arts in Health Timeline